Why do Professional, Statutory and Regulatory Bodies (PSRBs) Review Programmes/Modules?

 PSRB Accreditation Deadlines

-There are generally no established deadlines across Colleges/Schools when accreditation occurs, and hence the date for receipt of Professional Body Reports is varied.
+There are generally no established deadlines across Faculties/Schools when accreditation occurs, and hence the date for receipt of Professional Body Reports is varied.

-Academic Quality Services issues reminders on a semesterly basis to Colleges/Schools and liaises with relevant College/School contacts concerning the accreditation arrangements.
+Academic Quality Services issues reminders on a semesterly basis to Faculties/Schools and liaises with relevant Faculty/School contacts concerning the accreditation arrangements.

 Issues Requiring Immediate Action